M\"obius structures, quasi-metrics, and completeness: Constructing the completion

-Now that we have a notion of Cauchy sequences and a notion of completeness for generalized M\"obius spaces, an obvious question is whether every generalized M\"obius space has a naturally unique completion, as metric spaces do.
+Now that we have a notion of Cauchy sequences and a notion of completeness for strong M\"obius spaces, an obvious question is whether every strong M\"obius space has a naturally unique completion, as metric spaces do.

-Certainly, if we take a metric space $(X,d)$ and consider the induced generalized M\"obius structure $M$, the metric completion $(\overline{X},\overline{d})$ is either complete with respect to the induced generalized M\"obius structure $\overline{M}$, which is just an extension of $M$, or one has to add one point at infinity to make it complete in the M\"obius sense.
-Adding a point at infinity doesn't change that $X$ is dense in its completion and it is easy to see that uniqueness up to isometry for the metric case implies uniqueness up to M\"obius equivalence (even up to isometry) in M\"obius sense.\\
+Certainly, if we take a metric space $(Z,\rho)$ and consider the induced M\"obius structure $M$, the metric completion $(\overline{Z},\overline{\rho})$ is either complete with respect to the induced M\"obius structure $\overline{M}$, which is just an extension of $M$, or one has to add one point at infinity to make it complete in the M\"obius sense.
+Adding a point at infinity doesn't change that $Z$ is dense in its completion and it is easy to see that uniqueness up to isometry for the metric case implies uniqueness up to M\"obius equivalence (even up to isometry) in the M\"obius sense.\\

 We want to see whether we can create a completion even beyond the metric case.
 For this, we will do the same construction that is used to construct the metric completion.
-Let $(X,crt)$ be a generalized M\"obius space.
+Let $(Z,crt)$ be a strong M\"obius space.
 (We will talk about the necessary extra condition later.)
 Define the set

-where $(x_n) \sim (x'_n)$ if and only if for every pair $y \neq z$ in $X$ that is a good pair for both $(x_n)$ and $(x'_n)$, we have
+where $(x_n) \sim (x'_n)$ if and only if for every pair $y \neq z$ in $Z$ that is a good pair for both $(x_n)$ and $(x'_n)$, we have

-There is a canonical embedding of $X$ into $\overline{X}$ by sending $x$ to the constant sequence $x_n = x$.
+There is a canonical embedding of $Z$ into $\overline{Z}$ by sending $x$ to the constant sequence $x_n = x$.
 This is clearly a Cauchy sequence and the map $x \mapsto [(x)_n]$ is injective, since two different constant sequences are not equivalent in the sense defined above.\\

-The next step is to extend the generalized M\"obius structure $crt$ to $\overline{X}$.
-What we would like to do is, to define
+The next step is to extend the M\"obius structure $crt$ to $\overline{Z}$.
+We would like to define